Superrehtard/old_diaspora_wiki/How-to-Use-Pagekite-to-Link-Your-Own-Domain-Name-to-a-Local-Network-Diaspora-Pod.md

 ## 4. Edit the Pagekite Configuration Files

-Now you want to direct the cNAME you created, [_diaspora.yourdomain.net_], through your [_yourname_].pagekite.me kite, to your local computer, where your nginx webserver is listening at port 443.
+Now you want to direct the CNAME you created, [_diaspora.yourdomain.net_], through your [_yourname_].pagekite.me kite, to your local computer, where your nginx webserver is listening at port 443.
 Using a text editor, edit your pagekite configuration files as follows.
 The file /etc/pagekite.d/10_account.rc should contain the following values:

 kitename=[_diaspora.yourdomain.net_]
 kitesecret=[_your account secret from your pagekite account_]